 Monsanto Announces Settlement in 2020

-In an exciting turn of events, Monsanto officially announced it has entered a settlement agreement aggregating in $10.9 Billion.
-This represents a massive victory for the tens of thousands of claimants who have been diagnosed with NHL following Roundup exposure.
+In an exciting turn of events, Bayer announced in June of 2020 that it would pay up to $10.9 billion to settle the bulk of approximately 125,000 pending claims that Monsanto’s weedkiller Roundup had caused the plaintiffs’ non-Hodgkin’s lymphoma.
+This represented a massive victory for the claimants who had been diagnosed with NHL following Roundup exposure.

-The settlement, which includes an estimated 95,000 cases, is extraordinarily complex as it incorporates agreements with 25 of the lead law firms representing Roundup victims.
+The settlement was extraordinarily complex as it incorporates agreements with 25 of the lead law firms representing Roundup victims.
 Morris Bart went on record with Susan Roesgen of WGNO to share his thoughts and some details of the case.

 Questions?Call 800-537-8185